 The Body as Site of Power

 To understand biopunk’s narrative focus, one must begin with Michel Foucault’s notion of biopolitics: the way modern institutions regulate life processes, from birth to death.
 Biopunk extrapolates this logic to its extreme.
 Here, the body is no longer sacred—it is data, property, collateral.
 It is not merely represented in fiction but otherwise contested, commodified, and undone.
-In these narratives, the body becomes a terrain of struggle between individual agency and institutional authority.
-It is the battleground upon which genetics, economics, and ideology collide.
+In these narratives, the body becomes a terrain of conflict between individual agency and institutional authority.
+It is the site where genetics, economics, and ideology stand in opposition.

 Fictional Explorations of Bio-Surveillance